Shedding light on physics beyond the Standard Model at the LHC Run 2 using photons

 - Marumi Kado

-PhotonPortal was funded to hire 3 Post-doctoral Research Associates over the project period.
+PhotonPortal is funded to hire 3 Post-doctoral Research Associates over the project period.
+We also seek promising studends to pursue a PhD thesis on the project themes.